Southend-on-Sea: Growth of the town

 In 1859, the Grove Field area was leased to Sir Morton Peto, and with a consortium which included Thomas Brassey, the contractors for the railway construction, hired architects Banks & Barry to design Clifftown.
 The first houses were made available for sale in 1871, with even the smaller properties offering a glimpse of the sea.
 Eventually the development would include the Clifftown Congregational Church, the Nelson Road shopping parade and Prittlewell Square, Southend's first park.

 The arrival of the railway did not at first greatly increase visitor numbers, and Southend remained a quiet resort rather than a noisy fashionable seaside town.
 Benjamin Disraeli visited regularly between 1833 and 1884, Prince Arthur visited in 1868, while the Empress of France, Eugénie and her son, Louis-Napoléon, Prince Imperial also came to the town.
 A Local Board of Health was created in 1866 to serve Southend's growing population, and the large steam powered Middleton brewery was opened by Henry Luker & Co in 1869.
 Southend's development as a resort however seemed to stall, until the Bank Holidays Act 1871 made holidays available to more of the population.
 The growth in visitor numbers saw the local Board purchase the pier in 1873 and construct Marine Parade in 1878, while the cliffs west of the pier were transformed into tree lined walkways during 1886.
-In 1889, the Great Eastern Railway opened its station at Southend Victoria, and a new iron-built replacement for the pier opened.
+In 1889, the Great Eastern Railway opened its station at and a new iron-built replacement for the pier opened.

-The town was officially incorporated in 1892 and the Local Board of Health was replaced by a municipal corporation, and a year later the on-sea was added to the town's name.
+The town was incorporated as a borough called Southend-on-Sea in 1892; the official name prior to that had just been Southend.
 During 1892, the famous Southend department store Keddies opened its doors for the first time.
 Between 1871 and 1901 the town's population grew 100 fold from 2,800 to 29,000.
-Marine Park & Gardens opened during 1894, and was redeveloped into The Kursaal amusement park in 1901.
+Marine Park & Gardens opened during 1894 and was redeveloped into The Kursaal amusement park in 1901.
 The Metropole Hotel on Pier Hill also opened in 1901 (later renamed the Palace Hotel), and in the same year the town first received both electric street lighting and trams, and an electric staircase by Jesse W. Reno had been installed on the site of the current Cliff lift.